What Is Visual Communication?

 Humanity Is Still Buffering

-With all these changes, how humans process information has had to evolve.
-The question is, are we consciously evolving with it?
-Or are we being carried away with overcommunication, banner blind to the overabundance of screens, ads, emails, notifications, dings, and pings?
-Too much.
-Too many.
-All day… Every day.
+With all these changes, humans still process information the same way.
+The question is, are we giving our teams the tools they need to understand our message clearly?
+Or are we being carried away with over-communication, blind to the overabundance of screens, ads, emails, notifications, dings, and pings?

 For the average human, the overload becomes stifling.
 For employees, constant distraction and unessential information slows down productivity and focus.
 In a company, thousands of messages get lost in translation.